-Lawrence D. Bobo is the W. E. B. Du Bois Professor of the Social Sciences at Harvard University where he also serves as Chair of the Department of African and African American Studies.
+Lawrence D. Bobo is the Dean of Social Science and the W. E. B. Du Bois Professor of the Social Sciences at Harvard University.
 He holds appointments in the Department of Sociology and the Department of African and African American Studies.
 His research focuses on the intersection of social inequality, politics, and race.

 Professor Bobo is an elected member of the National Academy of Science and of the American Philosophical Society.
 He is also an elected a Fellow of the American Academy of Arts and Sciences and of the American Association for the Advancement of Science.
 He is a member of the Board of Directors and Board Vice-Chair of the American Institutes for Research.
 He is a Guggenheim Fellow, an Alphonse M. Fletcher Sr. Fellow, a Fellow of the Center for Advanced Study in the Behavioral Sciences, and a Russell Sage Foundation Visiting Scholar.
 He has received research grants from the National Science Foundation, the Russell Sage Foundation, the Ford Foundation, and the Spencer Foundation.
 He has held tenured appointments in the sociology departments at the University of Wisconsin, Madison, the University of California, Los Angeles, and at Stanford University where he was Director of the Center for Comparative Studies in Race and Ethnicity.